If Your Spouse is Lying About Income on Child Support or Alimony

 Calling particular witnesses at trial can also be a method to prove that your spouse is lying about income.
 Issuing a subpoena for your spouse’s employer can help uncover true income amounts.
 The employer can provide direct testimony and supporting documentation about payment structures, bonuses, and deferred compensation.
 Few employers are willing to commit perjury simply to help an employee escape child or spousal support.
 This situation becomes slightly more complicated when a spouse is self-employed or owns his or her own business.
 In this situation, employing the services of a certified public accountant or even a forensic accountant to review the financial documentation before trial could mean that at trial, your attorney can call that accountant to the stand to explain and prove how your spouse is hiding income or other assets.

-If you believe your spouse or former spouse is lying about income, you need an experienced attorney to help you prove your case.
+If you believe your spouse or former spouse is lying about income, you need an to help you prove your case.
 Call us today at (732) 529-6937 and we can talk about your case and how we can help you.